winglang/docsite/blog/2023-09-25-constructs-methods.md

 Another common use case for mutating APIs are to provide [escape hatches](https://docs.aws.amazon.com/cdk/v2/guide/cfn_layer.html#cfn_layer_raw) for when an abstraction doesn't expose all of the capabilities you need.
 You shouldn't need them often, but when you do, you're usually glad they're available.

-## To be continued
+## Summary

-By following the rules above, you'll find it easier to design more safer APIs like the classes in the AWS CDK and Wing's standard library that lead to fewer surprises when they're used by other developers.
+By following the rules above, you'll design safer APIs like the classes in the AWS CDK and Wing's standard library, that lead to fewer mutation surprises when they're used by other developers.

-In the next post, we'll explore more design patterns in the constructs ecosystem, including how to safely design "getters" on constructs in the face of mutations.
+If you're interested in learning more about constructs, check out the [constructs documentation](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html) on the AWS CDK website.